thinkahead/microshift/hack/all-in-one/README-RaspberryPi4.md

 1. Download the Raspbian image zip and write to Microsdxc card
     1. Download the image from https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2021-11-08/2021-10-30-raspios-bullseye-arm64.zip
     2. Write to Microsdxc card
+    3. Have a Keyboard and Monitor connected to the Raspberry Pi
-    3. Insert Microsdxc into Raspberry Pi4 and poweron, reboot after the file system is resized
+    4. Insert Microsdxc into Raspberry Pi4 and poweron, reboot after the file system is resized
+    5. After first boot, you can change the pi password
-    4. Enable ssh using sudo raspi-config -> Interfact Options -> SSH
+    6. Enable ssh using sudo raspi-config -> Interfact Options -> SSH
-    5. Set the hostname raspberrypi.example.com
+    7. Set the hostname raspberrypi.example.com

 2. Update kernel parameters: append the following to /boot/cmdline.txt and reboot
     ```